 Conversion of leased property is a similar concept as conversion of a motor vehicle.
 They are similar in that they can deal with the failure to return property at the appointed time.
 To learn more about this crime and what to do if charged with it, read on.

 Conversion of Leased Property

 The conversion of leased property can occur when:

 - A person fails to return rented or leased property at a time and place appointed.
 The agreement happens in a written and signed agreement.
 If the lender sends a written demand for the return of the property, the person renting/leasing the property must return it within 192 hours.
 If they don’t, they commit conversion of leased property.

-- A person in possession of personal property received by written lease, intends to defraud, sell, convey, conceal or aids in concealing that property, is presumed to have done so with the intention of converting such property to his own use.
+- A person in possession of personal property received by written lease, intends to defraud, sell, convey, conceal, or aids in concealing that property, is presumed to have done so with the intention of converting such property to their own use.